TI 89 > How to find linear regression on ti-89

 - x: 1, 2, 3, 4, 5, 6, 7, 8, 9,

 - y: 18.4, 18.1, 17.8, 17.7, 17.8, 18.1, 18.5, 19.0, 19.3

 Before beginning, make sure your data is typed into a list.
-Watch the first minute of this video if you aren’t sure how to make a list.
+You must have the Stats/List Editor installed on your calculator.

 Step 1: Press APPS and then use the cursor keys to scroll to the Data/Matrix Editor.
 Press ENTER.

 Step 2: Select 1 for Current.

 Step 3: Press F5 for Calc.
 A new screen will appear.

 Step 4: Type your x-values into column c1 and your y-values into column c2.

 Step 5: Move your cursor to the Calculation Type box, press the right-cursor key and select B:SinReg.